 Osgoode offers a rich academic curriculum taught by dynamic and renowned professors.
 There are numerous programs and activities in which students can participate over and above the regular academic program.

 The basic teaching unit for the first year is a group of 75 students.
 Students take five courses during each of two semesters.
-Many first-year classes are offered in a combination of large lectures and smaller groups of about 25 students, which allows students to engage in discussion and get to better know their fellow classmates and faculty.
-The second and third years of the program offer students an opportunity to design a course of study suited to their particular interests and career aspirations, including participation in an intensive or clinical program, an international exchange, or one of four optional curriculum streams (International, Comparative and Transnational Law; Litigation, Dispute Resolution, and the Administration of Justice; Labour and Employment Law; and Tax Law).
+Many first-year classes are offered in a combination of large lectures and smaller groups of about 25 students, which allows students to engage in discussion and get to better know their classmates and faculty.
+The second and third years of the program offer students an opportunity to design a course of study suited to their particular interests and career aspirations.
+In addition to choosing from a broad array of lectures and seminars spanning traditional to cutting-edge law, students may earn credit for participation in intensive or clinical programs, competitive moot or skills competitions, international exchange or summer abroad programs, individual supervised research, and approved graduate level courses in another faculty.
+Osgoode also offers four optional curriculum streams (International, Comparative and Transnational Law; Litigation, Dispute Resolution, and the Administration of Justice; Labour and Employment Law; and Tax Law).
 In designing their upper-year course of study, students must meet the following graduation requirements:

 - completion of a minimum of 60 credits over the second and third year